dessa-oss/atlas/docs/api_docs/sources/team/aws-installation.md

     scheduler_url: http://<master_node_external_ip>:5558
     working_dir_root: /home/ubuntu/f9s_work_dir

-The `team.config.yaml` file should be put on the user's machine at `~/.foundations/config/submissions/`.
+The file configured to communicate with the Atlas environemtn should be put on the user's machine at `~/.foundations/config/submissions/`.
+If we stick with `remote.config.yaml`, it will be easier to understand the tutorial.

 To test that job submission is working, the user can submit a job with the following steps:

 * On the user's machine, make sure the conda environment is enabled with Atlas installed, then run `foundations init <project_name>` to create a simple project with Foundations' scaffolding

-* `cd` into the project directory, and run `foundations submit team . main.py`, where `team` is the first part of the name of the config file we just added
+* `cd` into the project directory, and run `foundations submit remote . main.py`, where `remote` is the first part of the name of the config file we just added

 * This should submit a job to our master node, which should then schedule that to the worker.